dineshkoilada/dsa/patterns/16_math_geometry/README.md

 ---

-Next, let's dive into the **Segment Tree Pattern** for solving problems that involve finding subarrays or substrings within specific constraints!
+Next, let's dive into the **Segment Tree Pattern** for solving problems that involve range queries and updates efficiently!